rubigdata/bigdata-blog-2021-Lavika5/Assignment3.md

          "Chars:\t", lines.map(s => s.length).
                             reduce((v_i, v_j) => v_i + v_j))
 ```
 map is used as a transformation operation.
 It is used to return the same number of elements as input.
 Then we call the action reduce on the new RDD created using map.
-Because of lazy evaluation in Spark, the execution starts when an action is triggered.
 The output was
 ```
 (Lines: ,147838,